 The mass flow rate measurement, while indicated on the screen, is not critical to the accuracy of the generated humidity and is not used in the humidity calculations.
 Therefore, flow calibration requirements depend upon the needs of the user.

 6.3.1 Equipment Required

 1. Standard or Reference flow meter.

 6.3.2 Calibration Procedure

-Connect the reference flow meter to the gas supply inlet inside the test chamber.
+Connect the reference flow meter via flexible hose to the chamber inlet (1/8" FPT inside the test chamber).